Bill-Costa/Multi-Image-JPEG-Splitter/README.md

 |          |            |          |          |          |          |          | thumb
 +----------+------------+----------+----------+----------+----------+----------+
 `````

+(Note: There are 7 columns and a set of row labels on the right hand side in
+the table above.)

 Find the current state at the top or the table; read down to find
 which condition matches the current input byte.
 For example `IN: